 If the monthly payments you received total more than you are eligible for, you'll owe the IRS as part of your tax payment when you file your 2021 taxes.

 If you didn't know for sure and you didn't want to risk having to pay it back, you had an option to unenroll in the advance payments on the IRS Child Tax Credit Update Portal.
 If it turns out you qualified after all, you'll receive a lump sum payment after you file your 2021 tax return.
 If you didn't qualify, you won't receive a payment.

 I don't have full custody of the kids.
 Can I still claim the credit?

 You can claim the child tax credit if the parent with custody agrees.
 If the noncustodial parent claims the Child Tax Credit, the custodial parent can't and vice versa.
 The IRS has a special rule for divorced or separated parents (PDF) that explains who qualifies and how this works.

-If you have split custody and claimed the Child Tax Credit in 2020, but you won't claim it in 2021, the IRS might send you advance payments that you'd have to pay back.
-To prevent this problem, you can opt out of receiving the advance payments on the IRS Child Tax Credit Update Portal.
-Then you can file your taxes as usual in April, and the other parent can receive the credit as a lump sum.
+If you have split custody and claimed the Child Tax Credit in 2020, but you won't claim it for 2021, the IRS might have sent you advance payments that you'll have to pay back.
+To prevent this problem, you may have chosen to opt out of receiving the advance payments on the IRS Child Tax Credit Update Portal.
+If that's the case, then you can file your taxes as usual this year (in 2022), and the other parent can receive the credit as a lump sum.

 I don't have a home but I'm otherwise eligible.
-Can I still receive the payment?
+Could I still receive the credit?

 The IRS has a number of FAQs, tools and fact sheets on its website.
 Here are a few resources: